 The Pueblo Indians, situated in the Southwestern United States, are one of the oldest cultures in the nation.
 Their name is Spanish for “stone masonry village dweller.”
-They are believed to be the descendants of three major cultures including the Mogollon, Hohokam, and Ancient Puebloans (Anasazi), with their history tracing back for some 7,000 years.
+They are believed to be the descendants of three major cultures, including the Mogollon, Hohokam, and Ancient Puebloans (Anasazi), with their history tracing back for some 7,000 years.

-Despite their success, the Ancient Puebloans way of life declined in the 1300s, probably due to drought and intertribal warfare and they migrated south, primarily into New Mexico and Arizona, becoming what is today known as the Pueblo people.
+Despite their success, the Ancient Puebloans’ way of life declined in the 1300s, probably due to drought and intertribal warfare, and they migrated south, primarily into New Mexico and Arizona, becoming what is today known as the Pueblo people.

-Each family generally lived in a single room of the building unless they grew too large, at which time; side-rooms were sometimes added.
+Each family generally lived in a single room of the building unless they grew too large, at which time, side-rooms were sometimes added.
 The houses of the pueblo were usually built around a central, open space or plaza in the middle of which was a “kiva,” a sunken chamber used for religious purposes.

 Soon, a new expedition was organized under Francesco Vasquez de Coronado was sent into the region arriving in July 1540 and taking the Zuni community before expanding into other parts of what is now New Mexico and Arizona.
-The Spaniards first found the Indians friendly, but after wielding their authority and forcing their religion upon the Native Americans, they begin to resist resulting in the Tiguex War during the winter of 1540-41.
-After putting down the Indians, killing thousands of them, Coronado continued in his journey as far as Quivira in central Kansas.
+The Spaniards first found the Indians friendly, but after wielding their authority and forcing their religion upon the Native Americans, they began to resist resulting in the Tiguex War during the winter of 1540-41.
+After putting down the Indians, killing thousands of them, Coronado continued his journey as far as Quivira in central Kansas.

 The war with the Indians in New Mexico and the many diseases that the Spanish brought later resulted in the abandonment of many of the pueblos.
 Afterward, Europeans were no longer welcomed at the pueblos and were often attacked.
-This; however, did not stop the Spanish missionaries and many new inhabitants who would come later.
+This, however, did not stop the Spanish missionaries and many new inhabitants who would come later.

-By 1617, eleven Franciscan churches had been built and some 14,000 natives baptized and by 1637, 43 missions stood on or near the pueblos.
+By 1617, eleven Franciscan churches had been built, and some 14,000 natives baptized, and by 1637, 43 missions stood on or near the pueblos.
 However, in 1680, the Indians rose up again against the Spaniards in what is known as the Pueblo Revolt, which successfully expelled the Spanish for 12 years.

-However, the Spanish re-conquered the pueblos in 1692 and aggressively began to civilize the Indians by again bringing in numerous priests and forcing Christianity upon them.
+However, the Spanish re-conquered the pueblos in 1692 and aggressively began to civilize the Indians by bringing in numerous priests and forcing Christianity upon them.

-By 1800 there were only about eleven missions still in use and by 1811, only five missionaries in the nineteen pueblos of New Mexico.
-In 1821, Mexico became independent from Spain and though mission support further declined, some Taos Indians once again attempted a revolution but were soon defeated.
-The final revolt occurred in January 1847 when Taos Indians once again revolted, this time against the newly established American government, killing Governor Charles Bent, and about twenty other Americans.
-In retaliation, their pueblo was stormed by U.S. Troops who killed some 150 Indians, destroyed the San Geronimo Mission, and afterward, executed 16 Indians for their part in the revolt.
+By 1800 there were only about eleven missions still in use, and by 1811, only five missionaries in the nineteen pueblos of New Mexico.
+In 1821, Mexico became independent from Spain, and though mission support further declined, some Taos Indians once again attempted a revolution but were soon defeated.
+The final revolt occurred in January 1847 when Taos Indians once again revolted, this time against the newly established American government, killing Governor Charles Bent and about twenty other Americans.
+In retaliation, their pueblo was stormed by U.S. Troops who killed some 150 Indians, destroyed the San Geronimo Mission, and afterward executed 16 Indians for their part in the revolt.

 Numbering about 35,000 tribal members, today’s Pueblo Indians live primarily in New Mexico and Arizona along the Rio Grande and Colorado River.
-Most of the pueblos are open to the public and many of their ceremonies can be attended.
+Most of the pueblos are open to the public, and many of their ceremonies can be attended.
 Each pueblo has its own rules and etiquette for visitors, which should be reviewed before visiting.